smford/eeh-esp32-rfid/README.md

 - Make json output of boss's be a struct
 - Use wifimanager or IotWebConf to make configuration easier
 - Enable active checking of access, regularly poll and check whether card still has access
+- Make defining of serverURL and its handling less gross
 - Enforce windows of operation
 - Figure out sizing for JSON doc
 - Figure out sizing of variable for url